pedromsantos/ts-kata/src/16_ESAMarsRover/README.md

 ## Problem

-A robotic rover developed by ESA (Europen Space Agency) will land on a plateau on Mars.
+A robotic rover developed by ESA (European Space Agency) will land on a plateau on Mars.
 The rover will navigate the plateau while its cameras get a complete view of the terrain and send it back to Earth.

 The plateau is divided up into a virtual rectangular grid to simplify navigation.